lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 Starting from version 24.03, Backend.AI supports user resource policy management.
 While each user can have multiple keypairs, a user can only have one user resource policy.
-In the user resource policy page, you can set restrictions on various settings related to folders such as Max Folder Count and Max Folder Size, as well as individual resource limits like Max Session Count Per Model Session and Max Customized Image Count.
+In the user resource policy page, users can set restrictions on various settings related to folders such as Max Folder Count and Max Folder Size, as well as individual resource limits like Max Session Count Per Model Session and Max Customized Image Count.